iamdixita/myrepo/README.md

 # myrepo
 repository for training <br>
-for practice phase by Dixita
+for practice phase by Dixita <br>
+Thank youu.